A fan on facebook forwarded a recipe to me thinking I might enjoy a new type of brownie. A brownie made with coconut flour!

 P.S. – These are gluten-free, dairy-free AND grain-free!
 Oh, and did I mention they are DA-ANG good!!????

-But it’s also only fair to say that even though these are called “Freedom Brownies”, that doesn’t mean they are free of calories or fat.
+But it’s also only fair to say that even though these are called “Freedom Brownies”, that doesn’t mean they are free of calories.
 These are definitely a once-in-a-while treat.